rponticelli0/Project_3_Group_7/README.md

 ## [Project Proposa](https://docs.google.com/document/d/1Jw2xJ-hdylPN_xQOLGgnnI2S3JybaXel6lJ4SFmZMuU/edit)

 ## Description
-In this Gamers be Gamin' Consulting session we examine a pair of case studies on twitch interaction.
+In this Gamers be Gamin' Consulting session, we examine a pair of case studies on Twitch interaction.

-We provide a breif overview of steam, the largest online game retailer, and twitch, the largest community platform for gaming.
+We provide a brief overview of Steam, the largest online game retailer, and Twitch, the largest community platform for gaming.

 We then look at 2 case studies of companies that did or did not use Twitch to market their game:
-1. LawBreakers did not use twitch when they could have to generate and maintain interest in the game.
+1. LawBreakers did not use Twitch when they could, and perhaps should, have to generate and maintain interest in the game.
-2. Hunt: Showdown 1986 extensively used twitch to build up and maintain interest in the game.
+2. Hunt: Showdown 1986 extensively used Twitch to build up and maintain interest in the game.

-To this end we plotted an interactive timeline showing number of twtich streams available to watch vs time, with and Hunt game and twtich events listed for 2019-2020, the period they saw the most growth.
+To this end, we plotted an interactive timeline showing number of Twtich streams available to watch VS time, with and Hunt game and twtich events listed for 2019-2020, the period they saw the most growth.

 We then have a second interactive visualization that can select top 10 games, + Hunt (a top 50 game).
 The left plot displays average hours streamed per year in the Twitch top 200, VS lifetime review rating.
-The right plot dipecits the hours streamed per month timeseries.
+The right plot depicts the hours streamed per month timeseries.
 The games of interest are selectable from the legend.

 ## Visualization examples
 ### Hunt Event Timeseries